-The 67th Primetime Emmy Awards happen on Sunday, Sept.
-20. Nominees will be honored in categories from acting to writing to sound mixing, but we also wanted to give some love to the shows and stars who use social media to keep us watching— and talking about — them.
+The 69th Emmy Awards happen on Sunday, Sept.
+17. Nominees will be honored in categories from acting to writing to sound mixing, but we also wanted to give some love to the shows and stars who use social media to keep us watching— and talking about — them.
 Here are five ideas to borrow from some of TV’s top stars in social media marketing.

 1. Go behind the scenes.

 Somehow, between executive producing, writing for, and starring in “The Mindy Project,” creator Mindy Kaling still has time to make her social media followers feel like she’s giving them their own personal tour of the set.
 Everyone loves feeling like an insider.
 Think about ways to give your business’s fans a glimpse behind the scenes, too.
-(If the Emmys recognized Instagram caption-writing, Kaling would be a shoo-in: “Get ready for season 4 of #themindyproject with the season 3 DVD, out today!
-I don’t even want to hear how you don’t understand what a DVD player is because you’re too young.”)
+(If the Emmys recognized Instagram caption-writing, Kaling would be a shoo-in.
+(Get ready for Season 6 of #themindyproject out in September !)

 2. Find a hashtag fans love.